Atomic182/openig-cidemo/README.md

 192.168.34.5  openig.default.test.com openig.master.test.com
 ```

-Using namespaces and ingress hostname allows you to deploy many
+Using namespaces and ingress hostnames enables you to deploy
-seperate instances of OpenIG to the same Kubernetes cluster, and
+separate instances of OpenIG to the same Kubernetes cluster, and
 to keep those instances isolated.

 # Development flow